LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 ![](/img/shift-scheduler-CG-8b.png)

-## Workdays and Special Occasions using the APIs
+## Workdays & special occasions using APIs

 ### Creating a new workday item